awa03/Lebubu-Runner/README.md

 I could not find any friends to record the gameplay, since everyone has now left, so I hope this gameplay is acceptable.

+Its also worth mentioning, the audio is based on proximity to the lebubu in game.

 Audio wasnt recorded, but is present in game https://github.com/user-attachments/assets/e5a2cf57-81ca-44c2-88ff-0cc90e706766